syncfusion-content/xamarin-docs/Xamarin/Border/Customization.md

 ![ShadowImage](images/Xamarin_Forms_Shadow.png)

-## Border Thickness
+## BorderThickness

-You can customize the border thickness of the border on four sides using the `BorderThickness` property.
+By using the `BorderThickness` property,you can customize the border thickness of the border on four sides.

 {% tabs %}
 {% highlight xaml %}